UMD-INST377/Group-Project-Base/README.md

 /apiRoutes - API route for course grades and GPA data.
 # Known Bugs and Future Development
 ## Bugs
+- Users are currently able to directly alter the database.
+The make a suggestion needs to have a security blanket where only Admins can enter or delete content.
 ## Future Development
 - The “Make a Suggestion” page will be reworked so that user suggestions do not directly alter the database.
 Instead, they will be sent to a restricted webpage for 1882 Foundation admin to review.
-Admin will be able to enter/edit/delete database content through this page, which will have the “Make a Suggestion” page’s existing CRUD functionality
+Admin will be able to enter/edit/delete database content through this page.
-- We may also need to redesign the database so that it does not rely on many to many relationships.
-We learned that those aren’t optimal for a database app of this kind.
+- Redesign the database so that it does not rely on many to many relationships.
-- After edits, will link the database app to the 1882 Foundation’s website
+- After edits, will link the database app to the 1882 Foundation’s website.